asherao/DCS-ROLEX/README.md

 3. Click and Drag the `Scripts` and `Mods` folders into your `Saved Games/DCS` folder.
 4. (After reading the rest of this readme) You are now ready to use DCS-ROLEX!
 Start DCS and Enjoy!

 ## Features
+- Single Player and Multiplayer
+- Passes Intregity Check
+- VR Ready
-- Color Selection
+- Color Select
 - Color change based on time for stopwatch and game time
-- Enable or Disable any time at any time, in the main menu or in a mission
+- Enable/Disable/Edit at any time, in the main menu or in a mission
-- Live updates to times
 - Stopwatch reset hotkey
-- Show/hide hotkey
+- Show/Hide hotkey
 - Clocks/Timers Readouts
   - Stopwatch
   - Game Time
   - Real Local Time
   - Real Zulu Time
   - Game Local Time
   - Game Zulu Time
- - Total Game  Time
-- Single Player and Multiplayer
-- Passes Intregity Check
-- VR Ready
-- Available colors
+- Colors
   - Green
   - Yellow
   - Red